 We made it and Savannah was great.
-What a quaint and historic place with southern hospitality galore and down-home cooking to write home about.
+What a quaint and historic place with southern hospitality galore and down-home cooking worth writing home about.
 A really lovely town.
 And then there was the family from the north who was NOT ready for the heat.
 While I do love fried food, I didn’t know we would be part of the menu.

 “I need water.”

 “I have a headache.”